 “Oh, grow up!”
-Is there anyone who didn’t hear some version of this humiliating admonition as a kid?
+Is there anyone who didn’t hear this humiliating admonition as a kid?
 Often voiced by another kid, or some chronologically mature person who probably needed to “grow up” himself.

-Still, it does raise an important question: what does it mean to grow up?
+Still, it raises an important question: what does it mean to grow up?
 What qualities are present in those people we respect for their maturity?

-Although it may not be very humble to do so, let’s start with the quality of humility.
-And its important to remember that humility is not identical to a lack confidence.
-Rather, it involves the recognition that in the big picture of the universe, you are a very, very small part.
-That is to say, unless your name is one that ranks with Einstein or Beethoven, virtually no one will know your name in a hundred years.
+Although it may not be very humble, let’s start with the quality of humility.
+And it’s important to remember that humility is not identical to a lack of confidence.
+Rather, it involves this recognition: in the big picture of the universe, you are a very, small part.
+Unless your name ranks with Einstein or Beethoven, virtually no one will know your name in a hundred years.

 As Goethe put it, “Names are like sound and smoke.”
 They disappear that easily.
 Humbling indeed.
 You probably aren’t as important as you think you are.